sf-wdi-22-23/modules-23/w06-ruby-on-rails/d4-dusk-intro-active-record/README.md

 rake db:seed
 ```

-The `seed.rb` file is magic, because it _already_ knows about all of the models and gems in your rails app.
+The `seeds.rb` file is magic, because it _already_ knows about all of the models and gems in your rails app.
 All you have to do is tell it what data to create!

 Now, back in the rails console, type `Speaker.all`.
 Does it show the new speaker you just created?